kuang-j-wei/neetcode/notes/dsa-beginners.md

 ## BST Insert and Remove
-(tree linkage is done via recursion, where the `.right`/`.left` gets point to the next recursive call, and we return backwards once we reached a base case, and linkage gets created backwards from leaf back to the root)
+(tree linkage is done via recursion, where the `.right`/`.left` gets pointed to the next recursive call, and we return backwards once we reached a base case, and linkage gets created backwards from leaf back to the root)

-### Insert
+### BST Insert
 * We have to traverse the tree to find the right position
 * We can recursively call insert on each child node until we reach a null
 ```